cmdcjones/weather-app/README.md

-# Weather App with OpenWeather API
+# ClearSky powered by OpenWeather API

 - Created with React
 - Built with Vite :zap: